Home

 • He that saith, I know Him, and keepeth not His commandments, is a liar, and the truth is not in Him.

-• But whoso keepeth his Word, in him verily is the Love of God perfected: Hereby know we that we are in Him"
+• But whoso keepeth his Word, in him verily is the Love of God perfected: Hereby know we that we are in Him."

-The emphasis I make here particularly is on the word, "hereby!"
-In other words, God is demonstrating that "this is how" we know that we are really in Christ.
+The emphasis I make here particularly is on the word, hereby!
+In other words, God is demonstrating that this is how we know that we are really in Christ.
 This is how we know that we are really saved.
-It's not by evidence of a Holy feeling, it's not by the evidence of water baptism, and it's not by the evidence of following Church leaders, or speaking in tongues.
-It's by the evidence of our new hearts, manifested in our desire to keep God's word faithfully.
+It's not by evidence of a Holy feeling, it's not by the evidence of water baptism, and it's not by the evidence of following church leaders, or speaking in tongues.
+It's by the evidence of our new hearts, manifested in our desire to keep God's Word faithfully.
 It is the evidence seen in our love of God that we will seek to do his will, and not our own.
-Again, keeping God's word that we might not sin against Him is not the reason for our salvation, for that would be legalism.
-But keeping God's word is the 'evidence' of salvation.
+Again, keeping God's Word that we might not sin against Him is not the reason for our salvation, for that would be legalism.
+But keeping God's Word is the evidence of salvation.
 When we become truly saved, this sign is seen in our lives.
-Indeed, as Christ declared, "a tree is known by its fruits."
-If you are in a serious state of mind to faithfully follow God's word and keep his commandments, then you are the lawful man and have "evidence" of truly knowing Christ.
-And God declares in 1st John chapter 2 that without this evidence of reliance and guarding from loss "His word," man professing to know Christ is a liar!
+Indeed, as Christ declared, a tree is known by its fruits.
+If you are in a serious state of mind to faithfully follow God's Word and keep his commandments, then you are the lawful man and have evidence of truly knowing Christ.
+God declares in 1st John chapter 2 that without this evidence of reliance and guarding from loss His Word, man professing to know Christ is a liar!
 Those are strong words by God, for all to consider wisely.

 What then must we do to be saved?
 We have to believe and know Christ as we are known of Him.
-And the only way we can find Christ is by being born of God, whereby we risen with Him and known of Him.
-And the evidence thereof is that as a new creation, we will receive His word as the ultimate authority for our lives.
-We will have a new found understanding of the phrase, "Thy will be done."
+The only way we can find Christ is by being born of God, whereby we risen with Him and known of Him.
+The evidence tof this is that as a new creation, we will receive His Word as the ultimate authority for our lives.
+We will have a new found understanding of the phrase, Thy will be done.
 Because having Christ come to dwell with us, He works within us to will and to do (Philippians 2:13).
 This is the evidence we are saved and our salvation is secure.
-It is because we keep God's word and believe with all our hearts that this is true.
+It is because we keep God's Word and believe with all our hearts that this is true.

 1st John 5:13